michael105/minilib/doc/minilib.md

 ltodec         int ltodec(long i, char *buf, int prec, char limiter );

                (src/ltodec.c: 75)

-macro          static void __attribute__((noipa,cold)) optimization_fence(void*p){}

-               prevent optimizations.
-              cast a var to void*, and calling this, leaves the compiler unknown on what he can strip.
-              (noipa) means the compiler doesn't know, what the function itself does.
-              (the function does nothing, but don't tell that gcc, please..) therefore, everything used as parameter to this function, will be calculated, defined, and so on before.
-              It's used for the globals,
-              shich are pushed within _start onto the stack. since _start itself only provides a global pointer, and initialitzes some of the globals,
-              but doesn't use them again,
-              this construction is needed.
-              more funnily, the function will never be called.
-              It's past the asm inline syscall to exit.
-              But again, luckily gcc doesn't know.
-              All other options, like having the globals volatile, setting the optimization flag of _start to 0, having a volatile asm call with the globals as param, and so on, have been useless.
-All after all, seems to me, ai has it's restrictions.
-               (include/minilib_global.h: 90)

 match          int match(char *text, const char *re, regex_match *st_match);